When to Apply

 - Check the calendar for specific deadlines.

-- When you submit a housing application, you are agreeing to the terms of the Residence Agreement,
+- When students submit a housing application, they are agreeing to the terms of the Residence Agreement,

-- If you have a medical need for a specific type of housing you should request a medical accommodation well in advance of the application deadline.
+- If a student has a medical need for a specific type of housing they should request a medical accommodation through the Office of Accessible Education well in advance of the application deadline.

 Withdrawing an Application

 There is no fee for withdrawing an application.
-However you will be unable to withdraw you application after the application due date.
-If you are assigned housing and then subsequently cancel that assignment, you will be charged a fee.
+However, students will be unable to withdraw their application after the application due date.
+If a student is assigned housing and subsequently cancels that assignment, they will be charged an administrative fee.
 The amount of the fee increases as your move in date approaches.
+The fee schedule can be found at the R&DE Student Housing calendar.

 Misrepresentation of Facts